-Another benefit is that you get to hold funds in different currencies, and can use the same to make international payments.
-Besides, when you choose to withdraw the funds from your online wallet to your local bank account is typically up to you.
+Another benefit is that you get to hold funds in different currencies, which you can use to make international payments.
+When you choose to withdraw the funds from your online wallet to your local bank account is up to you.

 Multi-currency receiving accounts